 All students who wish to participate in the Undergraduate Student Presentation Contest must register in the Dean's Office, which is located in Madison Hall 106.
 Registration is open 7:30 AM on Monday February 5, 2018 until 12 pm on Wednesday, February 28, 2018.

 All paperwork and packets are due on or before 12 pm on Wednesday, February 28, 2018, and no papers will be accepted after 12 pm on Wednesday, February 28, 2018.
-Please note that the University closes at 5:00 pm every Thursday.

 The Paper Competition will take place on Monday, March 5, 2018 in Oliver Hall Room 112 at 6 pm.